pixelsane/mini-ldtk/docs.md

 - `iid` refers to instance ID (unique per level/layer/entity).
 - `uid` refers to unique ID used by LDtk internally.
 - All `Unsafe` methods return `null` instead of crashing when the target is not found.
+- All proceeding nested methods after level are `Safe`